Computational method for highly-constrained molecular dynamics of rigid bodies: coarse-grained simulation of auxetic two-dimensional protein crystals: Formulation of the dynamics

-Since this work focuses mainly on the geometrical features of the system, we do not take into account additional potentials which modulate the actual dynamics of the PC nor do we consider dissipative mechanisms; nevertheless, they both can be readily included in generalizations of computational schemes compatible with the one suggested below\cite{Johnson2014}.
-In this regard, the system is described by a Lagrangian function per mass unit of the form:
+Since this work focuses mainly on the geometrical features of the system, we do not take into account dissipative mechanisms; nevertheless, these and any additional potentials can be readily included in generalizations of computational schemes compatible with the suggested below.\cite{JohnsonLeyendeckerOrtiz2014} The system of concern is described by a Lagrangian function per mass unit of the form